Salable/salable-usage-demo/README.md

 #### Setup Product

-1. Locate the `product-yaml.yaml` file in the directory and save it.
+1. Go to the Products page in the Salable dashboard and click the `Import product` button.
-2. Go to the Products page and click the `Import product` button.
+2. Navigate to this demo project in the file system on your machine.
+Select `salable-product.yaml` in the root of the project and import it.
-3. Click on choose file and select the saved yaml file.
+3. As this is a paid product, you'll need to select a payment integration.
-4. Select the payment integration and click on `Import file`.
+4. Click `Import file`.

 #### Create Plan